msdk/msdk/msdk-featdet/msdk-featdet-ADAP-3D/Readme.md

 ## Introduction

-*This algorithm is developed Du-Lab research team to process Mass Spectrometry Metabolomic data in python.
+*This algorithm is developed by Du-Lab research team ([http://www.du-lab.org/](http://du-lab.org)) to process Mass Spectrometry Metabolomic data in python.
 This algorithm is rewritten by Dharak Shah in java to make it part of MSDK library as **Google Summer of Code 2017** project.*

 ## Description

-*The algorithm is designed to detect 3-D peaks in raw data.3 dimensions are M/z(mass to charge ratio), Retention Time and Intensity.
+*The algorithm is designed to detect 3-D peaks in raw data.The 3 dimensions are M/z(mass to charge ratio), Retention Time and Intensity.
 Continuous Wavelet transform is used to determine peak boundaries.
 This algorithm can process different file formats with the help of readers available in MSDK library.
 This algorithm primarily uses two tests to determine intensity peaks in from the data file.
 Peak3D test and BiGaussian Test.
 First it determines N higehst peaks with default parameters and estimates the parameters again from those peaks.
 After that it determines rest of the peaks with newly estimated parameters.
 So this algorithm has ability to adapt parameters.
 This algorithm also creates the features like chromatogram for each peak.*

 ## Useful Link